 Here’s a recap of the process I outlined in the video:

 Put simply, automation is the computerized control of a mechanized process.
 And at KEI, we put computer control around factory equipment on behalf of our clients.
 Whether we’re dealing with conveyors, pumps, motors, etc., we follow a relatively similar process.
-With experience providing custom automation for grain elevators, food and beverage applications, bioenergy facilities, manufacturing, and dairy facilities to name a few, we know the importance of taking the time to get to know the ins-and-outs of a facility’s process.
+With experience providing custom automation for grain elevators, food and beverage applications, bioenergy facilities, manufacturing, and dairy facilities to name a few, we know the importance of taking the time to get to know the ins-and-outs of a facility’s process from the integrated high level goals and metrics, yet also through the operators and mechanics eyes.

 Learning the Process